 Behavior analysis is the scientific study of the relationship between the environment and human and animal behavior.
 Behavior analysts operate from the assumption that behavior is a function of environmental variables and typically research the rules governing this relationship (i.e., principles of behavior) and apply what they have learned to address behavioral issues (i.e., applied behavior analysis).
 Behavior analysts work to address a variety of social issues, including working with academic behavior, individuals with autism or developmental disabilities, health behavior, organizational and business issues, psychopharmacology, etc.

 Behavior analysis offers a number of different opportunities and careers.
 Behavior analysts generally work in basic research, applied research, or in the field addressing social issues.
 Basic research typically involves animals or humans and is done in a university or college environment.
 Applied research typically involves addressing socially important issues in a controlled environment.
 Applied work is usually done in people's homes, schools, community organizations, or businesses.
-Many behavior analysts become board certified in order to practice in the community, and the program at Savannah State University is pre-approved by the Behavior Analyst Certification board to meet the coursework requirement at the assistant behavior analyst level.
+Many behavior analysts become board certified in order to practice in the community, and the behavior analysis program at Savannah State University offers all of the courses needed to meet the requirements to sit for the Associates level (BCaBA) certification exam.
 For more information please see www.bacb.com.